Most homeowners are familiar with home equity loans and HELOCs. These let you borrow money while putting your home equity down as collateral.

 This predetermined cap limits the upside and downside of an agreement.
 As such, part of the increase in value due to a renovation may end up being excluded after all.

-This brings up a common scenario of remodeling to increase the value of one’s home, and therefore the amount of equity they owe.
-In turn, the homeowner can then refinance to a lower rate down the road and eliminate their agreement with Point.
+This brings up a common scenario of remodeling to increase the value of one’s home, and therefore the amount of equity they own.
+In turn, the homeowner can refinance to a lower rate to eliminate their agreement with Point.
+Keep in mind, however, that caps typically expire after two years, so you’ll want to make sure you’ll be in a position to refinance (or even sell at a higher cost) within this timeframe.

 If you sell your home, you must pay back Point.
 Otherwise, you don’t have to pay Point until the end of your 30-year term.